 There’s no shortage of breweries in or near most cities these days.
-When looking for an event venue to hold a birthday party, corporate dinner, or wedding reception, these spaces can serve as a fun and unique option for family and friends to celebrate.
-Below, we talk to local experts about how breweries can best market themselves for a private event.
+When looking to market your brewery as an event venue to hold a birthday party, corporate dinner, or wedding reception, we’ve got some great best practices.
+You’ll be able to showcase your unique space that serves as a fun and one-of-a-kind option for family and friends to celebrate.

 “We’ve worked with guests in the past to make the experience unique and very special,” he said.
 “We’ve created (one-off) beers or casks for the special day, custom tasting glasses for guests, and even had items as takeaways.
 We want our guests to make the event they want and not limit them.”